 Add the pureed avocado, the raw sugar and the mascavo sugar to the bowl of a mixer.
 Beat on medium for about 45 seconds.
 Add the eggs and beat for about 30 seconds.
 Mix in the vanilla.

 Add the baking powder and salt.
 Slowly mix in the flour just until all ingredients are combined.

 Pour the batter into the prepared baking pan.
 Place the pan on a baking sheet.
 Bake for 40 to 45 minutes, or until a knife inserted in the center comes out clean.

 This is a dense pound cake so make sure to use the knife test to ensure it is baked through.
 The top of the bread will darken quite a bit.

 Place the loaf pan on a cooling rack to cool for about 10 minutes.
 Remove the cake from the pan and allow to cool completely.

-In a small dish, mix together the glaze ingredients, adding the powdered sugar one tablespoon at a time.
+In a small dish, stir together the glaze ingredients, adding the powdered sugar one tablespoon at a time.
 You might decide you like a thinner or thicker consistency, so add more or less sugar to your liking.

 Poor the glaze over the cooled pound cake and let set before slicing and serving.
-Makes 6 to 8 slices.

 Thanks for reading!
 All images and content are the property of Fake Food Free unless otherwise stated.
 Please do not republish full recipes and images without written permission.
 What is okay?
 Feel free to Pin images, share links to my posts or share the photo in a round up post with the title of this recipe and a link back to the post.
 Confused about copyright and food blogs?
 Here is some helpful information on Recipe Attribution

 .
 If you want to use a photo or full recipe, just ask.
 I’m sure we can work something out.